 5.

 The question sentence in direct speech may start with reporting verb such as ‘say’ or ‘tell’ (e.g., he said, she told).
-It is better to use verbs such as ask’ or ‘inquire instead of say or tell’ (e.g., he asked, she asked) for making indirect speech of question sentence.
+However, in indirect speech, the verbs such as ‘ask’ or ‘inquire’ are generally used instead of ‘say’ or ‘tell’ (e.g., he asked, she asked).

 6.

-The rules for changing the tense in indirect speech are similar for all types of sentences (e.g., positive, negative and interrogative sentences).
+The rules for changing the tense (helping verb or main verb) in indirect speech are similar to standard rules for all types of sentences (e.g., positive, negative and interrogative sentences).

-1. Questions which can be answered with YES of NO.
+- Questions that can be answered with YES of NO.

-2. Questions which cannot be answered only with YES or NO but requires an answer in the form of a few words or a sentence.
+- Questions that cannot be answered only with YES or NO but requires a more detailed answer in the form of a few words or a sentence.

-1. Question which can be answered with YES of NO.
+1. Question that can be answered with YES of NO.

 These questions usually start with axillary verbs (or helping verbs) such as is, was, have, has, had, will etc. These can be answered simply by saying yes or no. See the following examples.